 No website, no fax, not even a cell phone number.
 I know from the moment I read the card and examine the bottle that this is not someone I will find on facebook.
 This message is old!

 One thing I love about finding older messages like this one is how humbling they are, and how challenging.
 With new messages, senders usually include their email addresses—or even if they only include their names, I can often find them online.
 Most folks who have sent messages in the last 10-15 years are on some kind of social media.
 This is not always so with older messages.
+And I always wonder: Will I ever find this person?
+Will they be alive?
+Will I get to ask John E. Freeand why he sent this message in a bottle?

 Often, with newer messages, if I have a person’s name, I can not only find them on facebook, I can springboard from that and find them on twitter, myspace, pinterest, flickr; I can look up newspaper articles they’ve appeared in; I can find where they live and work through linkedin.
 These powers still feel new and strange to me.
 They help me make the connections with senders that I so desperately seek—but at what cost?